 Natasha was keen to involve elements from across the Silicon Valley programme in the Leaders event, with the aim of broadening the level of awareness for the need to innovate differently.

 Experience and Results

-For Natasha, the highlights of the Silicon Valley Immersion programme were in the breadth and diversity of content, along with the pace of the trip (which took place over three days) and quality of conversations.
+For Natasha, the highlights of the Silicon Valley Immersion programme were in its breadth and diversity of content, and the top-notch quality of conversations.

-“The openness and willingness of the host companies to engage with the Tesco group meant that the brief for the trip was 100% met.
-And the real highlight was that the trip stimulated the disruption conversation and challenge we wanted and needed to move forward with our strategic plans.”
+“The openness and willingness of the host companies to engage with the Tesco Group meant that the brief for the trip was 100% met.
+And the real highlight was that the trip stimulated the disruption conversation and challenge we wanted and needed to move forward with our strategic plans” she said.

-Smaller outcomes, but no less important, are that the executive team now have a different perspective, connecting with entrepreneurs and they have built and continue to build new strategic partnerships.
+Smaller outcomes, but no less important, are that the executive team now have a markedly different perspective, connecting with entrepreneurs with whom they have built - and continue to build - key strategic partnerships.

 "I highly recommend Wavelength as a partner.
 Their methodology & philosophy that leaders learn best from leaders works incredibly well.
 The content of the programmes and subsequent event, the calibre and relevancy of the guests and host organisations are the cornerstones of the success of Wavelength.
 And those conversations!
 Open, engaging and totally relevant to our organisation.."